Acrimoris/Everything_about_SAKO/README.md

 # Quick history
-SAKO (Automatic Operation Coding System) - algorithmic language of Polish computers: XYZ, ZAM-2, ZAM-21 and ZAM-41 focused on receiving an effective code.
+SAKO (System Automatycznego Kodowania (Automatic Operation Coding System)) - algorithmic language of Polish computers: XYZ, ZAM-2, ZAM-21 and ZAM-41 focused on receiving an effective code.
 Initially, it only supported fixed decimal calculations.
 In the version for ZAM-21 and ZAM-41, a variable decimal point has been added.

 General features of the SAKO language:
 - commands similar to sentences used in natural language